pbenikovszky/awesome-pdf-reader/README.md

 ## Development server

-To run the app using hot module reload use `ng start:dev`
+To run the app using hot module reload use `npm run start:dev`